 If you’re applying for a new home equity line of credit, you can receive a 0.25% interest rate discount when you sign up for automatic payments from your America’s Christian Credit Union checking account.

 Is the interest rate fixed or variable?

 This home equity line of credit (HELOC) is a variable rate plan as described in the applicable loan documents.

 How often can the Annual Percentage Rate (APR) change on a HELOC?

-The APR on a HELOC can change either quarterly, annually or every three years.
+The APR on a HELOC can change quarterly.
 It’s a variable rate that may increase or decrease based on changes in the prime rate.
 The prime rate is updated according to the published rate in the Wall Street Journal.

 Are there tax benefits with a home equity line of credit?

 The interest paid on a home equity line of credit may be tax deductible.
 Consult with your tax advisor for more information.